A simple but flexible travel card — and an especially good choice if you don’t want to pay an annual fee.

 You spend a lot on travel and dining.

-You may get more out of a card like the Chase Sapphire Preferred® credit card, which comes with $0 annual fee the first year and $95 a year thereafter and offers 2x points on travel and dining purchases.
+You may get more out of a card like the Chase Sapphire Preferred® Card, which comes with $0 annual fee the first year and $95 a year thereafter and offers 2x points on travel and dining purchases.
 With an annual fee of $95 a year, the Bank of America® Premium Rewards® credit card is another option.
 It offers 2x points on travel and dining and 1.5x points on all other purchases.
 It also offers up to $200 in travel statement credit.

 You want top-tier benefits like travel credits and airport lounge access.